rtmigo/prefnotifiers_flutter/README.md

 }
 ```

 The code above will also rebuild the widget when value is changed.
+Let's change the value in a button callback:

 ```
 onTap: () {